Community #1: safety & knowing our rights

 Situational awareness is the foundation

 We know what we want the outcome to be, but it's not always clear how to create the conditions that make them possible.
-Situational awareness is a practice of reading the scene, and adjusting your behavior to reach your goals.
+Situational awareness is reading the scene, and adjusting your behavior as conditions change.
+It is a continuous process of observing and adapting to body language, verbal cues, and environmental circumstances to enable the conditions you want:

 Build trust in very stressful situations: Why should the person targeted notice or trust me?
 Would my presence reassure them, or could it make them uncomfortable or draw unwanted attention?